Duration: 3 days, 2 nights

 Founded in 1995 in Phoenixville, Pa., Sly Fox beers are available in Pennsylvania, New York, New Jersey, Delaware, Maryland, Virginia and Washington D.C.
-The brewery opened in January 2012 offering visitors the opportunity to taste their award-winning craft beers including their Sly Fox Pikeland Pilsner that won a Gold Medal at the 2007 Great American Beer Festival.
+The brewery opened in January 2012 offering visitors the opportunity to taste their award-winning craft beers including their Sly Fox Pikeland Pilsner, which won metal, bronze and silver medals at the 2008 and 2013-15 Great American Beer Festival.

 Old Republic Distillery

-Nestled in the picturesque town of Seven Valley, Pa., the Old Republic Distillery was York County’s first distillery following Prohibition.
+Nestled in York, Pa., the Old Republic Distillery was York County's first distillery following Prohibition.
 Visit the distillery to sample a variety of their superior quality, handcrafted, small batch distilled spirits that are made from local agriculture.

 Dad’s Hat Rye®